History of Berlin

-The history of Berlin starts with its foundation in the 14th century.
-It became the capital of the Margraviate of Brandenburg in 1417, and later of Brandenburg-Prussia, and the Kingdom of Prussia.
+The history of Berlin starts with its foundation in the 12th century.
+It became the capital of the Margraviate of Brandenburg in 1237, and later of Brandenburg-Prussia, and the Kingdom of Prussia.
 Prussia grew about rapidly in the 18th and 19th centuries and formed the basis of the German Empire in 1871.
 The empire would survive until 1918 when it was defeated in World War I.

 After 1900 Berlin became a major world city, known for its leadership roles in science, the humanities, music, museums, higher education, government, diplomacy and military affairs.
 It also had a role in manufacturing and finance.

 During World War II, bombing, artillery, and ferocious street-by-street fighting destroyed large parts of Berlin.
 Berlin was subsequently divided among the four major Allied powers and for over four decades it encapsulated the Cold War confrontation between West and East.
 With the reunification of Germany in 1990, Berlin was restored as the capital and as a major world city.

 Etymology

-The origin of the name Berlin is uncertain.
-It may have roots in the language of West Slavic inhabitants of the area of today's Berlin, and may be related to the Old Polabian stem berl-/birl- ("swamp").
-Folk etymology connects the name to the German word for bear, Bär.
-A bear also appears in the coat of arms of the city.
+The name Berlin is of Slavic origin, formed from a root *berl-/*brl-, enlarged by a suffix -in which is still common in modern Slavic languages.
+The meaning of the root is somewhat obscure, lacking clear cognates in other languages, but is usually interpreted as "bog, swamp", due to similar and obviously Slavic toponyms in Eastern Germany.
+As early sources mention the name with a definite article ("der Berlin"), it appears to have referred originally to a specific piece of land.
+Similar to other Slavic-derived German toponyms ending in -in, the name is consistently stressed on this suffix.

+The name of the city's other historic kernel, Kölln, is likely derived from Cologne, called Köln in German, whose name ultimately stems from the Latin colonia "colony, new planned settlement".
+The prominent role of merchants from the Lower Rhine in the earliest days of the city makes this likely.
+A derivation from Slavic kol'no, related to a word meaning "stake, pale, post", cannot be completely excluded.

+Contrary to folk etymology, the name is not related to bears (German sg.
+Bär), even though the city was allegedly founded by Albert the Bear, the first Margrave of Brandenburg.
+A relationship between Albert and the coat-of-arms (showing a bear) has not been reliably proven.